roryl/zsx/README.md

 Regardless of how you render the front end of the application, we believe that URLs and HTTP (GET and POST) is broadly the right application architecture.

-Web applications should be addressible by URLs (links) and state changes should be communicated to the server with POSTs (forms).
+Web applications should be addressible by URLs (links) and backend state changes should be communicated to the server with POSTs (forms).

-Applications should be decomposed into pages (/entity1, /entity2) representing different resources following a generally RESTful style.
+Applications should be decomposed into pages (/entity1, /entity2) representing different resources, following a generally RESTful style.

 It follows that HTML, links and forms are the natural way to work with this architecture.